Printmaking

 John Hitchcock

-John Hitchcock is Associate Dean of the Arts and Professor at the University of Wisconsin, Madison.
-Awards include: the Robert Rauschenberg Foundation Grant; Jerome Foundation Grant and artist in residence at The American Culture Center, China; Frans Masereel Centrum, Belgium; Proyecto’ace, Argentina; and the Venice Printmaking Studio, Italy.
+John Hitchcock is Associate Chair of the Art Department and Professor at the University of Wisconsin, Madison.
+His awards include the Robert Rauschenberg Foundation Grant, Jerome Foundation Grant, and artist-in-residence at The American Culture Center, Shanghai, China; Frans Masereel Centrum, Kasterlee, Belgium; Proyecto’ace, Buenos Aires, Argentina; and the Venice Printmaking Studio, Venice, Italy.

 John Hitchcock, Beef Tank - detail